passandscore/solidity-challenges/README.md

 <br/>

+>**⛔️ Important Notes**:
+> - Keep current with the discussions thread for your challenge.
->**⛔️ Important Note**: Avoid copying directly from ChatGPT.
+> - Avoid copying directly from ChatGPT.
 While it's an invaluable tool, let's strive for more authenticity in our responses.

 <br/>